defano/wyldcard/README.md

 This is not a HyperCard replacement nor is it an open-sourced release of Apple's software.
 HyperTalk Java is still missing quite a few features present in HyperCard:

 * Can't open or import HyperCard stacks.
-* Cards, stacks and backgrounds are not scriptable; no concept of user levels or stack protections.
+* No Home stack; no concept of user levels; no ability to inherit behavior from other stacks (`start using ...`).
 * No ability to modify the menu bar; no sound or `play` command.
-* No "Home" stack or stack script inheritance (i.e., `start using ...`) and no support for external commands or functions (XCMDs/XFCNs).
+* No support for external commands or functions (XCMDs/XFCNs).
 * Not all commands and functions in HyperTalk have been implemented.

 ## Getting started